strudelbots/strudel-public/README.md

 By automating up to 50% of the development process, Strudel will empower teams to accelerate productivity and drive meaningful innovation.
 The result?
 Faster development cycles, higher-quality code, and engineers who can focus on engineering the extraordinary.
-## About Strudel MVP (version 0.11.11)
+## About Strudel Pilot (version 0.11.11)
-Strudel's MVP simplifies telemetry integration by automatically embedding logging and business metrics directly into your Python code.
+Strudel's pilot simplifies telemetry integration by automatically embedding logging and business metrics directly into your Python code.
 With Strudel, logging code is automatically added to your pull requests, letting you focus solely on business logic without worrying about implementing logs.

 ## Pre-Requisites
-1. **Python**: Strudel MVP is currently available for Python projects only (python versions 3.10+).
+1. **Python**: Strudel pilot is currently available for Python projects only (python versions 3.10+).
 1. **Register for Strudel**: [strudelbots.com](https://www.strudelbots.com/pilot-program)
 2. **Receive Strudel Secrets**: You will receive an email containing your Strudel secrets.
 Keep this email safe and do not share the secrets with anyone.